Prisscillia/fresh-socks4/README.md

 # To Do List
 > Add Usage Arguemnts & Verbose Mode
 >
+> Check to see if tor service is enabled
+>
 > Regex to find the end of the /etc/proxychains.conf & append from there
 >
 > Find a faster way to check hosts for aliveness, maybe smaller payloads distributed to more apis ?